-VANDALISM, THEFT, AND OTHER OFFENSES
+THEFT/VANDALISM AND OTHER OFFENSES

 Any student committing an act of vandalism, theft, or forgery is subject to suspension.
 Damaged or stolen school property must be paid for or replaced by the offending student.
 The use or possession of stink bombs and/or any other object that would be detrimental to the educational process or that might disrupt any event, class, etc., will also be considered vandalism.
 Offenses listed above may result in more severe penalties of suspension.
-Suspensions may range from three (3) days, to ten (10) days, to the remainder of the semester and the following semester, and/or appropriate civil action.
+Suspensions may range from three (3) days to the remainder of the semester and the following semester, and/or appropriate civil action.